cdl-geneseo/geneseo-dictionary/C/CAS-h.md

 # CAS-h

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : CAS-h

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 CAS-h: refers to the cash account on student mean plans.
 S99 KTousey Obs.
 F06.
 Only 10% of student familiar with this term